Plain English Breakdown

 What This Bill Does

-- Allows the department to publish aggregated monthly or yearly data on oil and gas production, taxes paid, effective tax rates, gross value at point of production, transportation costs, qualified capital expenditures, exploration expenditures, production tax values, lease expenditures, adjustments to lease expenditures, and tax credits for three or more producers or explorers.
+- Allows the department to publish monthly or yearly data on oil and gas amounts, taxes paid, effective tax rates, gross value at production, transportation costs, capital spending, exploration costs, lease expenditures, adjustments, and tax credits if grouped among three or more producers or explorers.

 Who It Names or Affects